-- There is also a major new focus on "a healthy mix of uses at a variety of scales with the provision and retention of affordable units and opportunities such as provision of studios or managed workspace." - 9.7.2 Secondly, there is a need to consider each of the proposed transformation areas in turn: - Brighton Mainline the proposal is to support East Croydon Station as the borough's key transportation hub, including by development and refurbishment of office floor space, including with a focus on affordable workspace around the station. - North End Quarter the vision is as follows: "With a regenerated and revitalised North End/Retail Core at its heart, the Croydon Metropolitan Centre will develop as a unique mixed-use destination in the borough and the region, with retail, office, arts and culture... leisure and sports, entertainment, learning and workspace activity.
+- Policy DM9A (Protection and provision of affordable workspace) is a new policy.
+The policy explains: - Proposals for the enhancement, and intensification of existing employment uses will be required to provide flexible and affordable space suitable for the creative and cultural sectors and/or small and medium enterprises, unless justified by the type and nature of the proposal and subject to viability. - Proposals resulting in the loss of existing affordable workspace will be resisted. - There is particular support for affordable workspace in: Transformation Areas; Croydon Opportunity Area; and All tiers of designated employment locations identified in Policy SP5. - 9.7.5 Moving on to area and site-specific considerations, the following bullet points consider each of the proposed transformation areas in turn: - Brighton Mainline the proposal is to support East Croydon Station as the borough's key transportation hub, including by development and refurbishment of office floor space, including with a focus on affordable workspace around the station.
+This is a major opportunity of 'larger-than-local' significance. - North End Quarter the vision is as follows: "With a regenerated and revitalised North End/Retail Core at its heart, the Croydon Metropolitan Centre will develop as a unique mixed-use destination in the borough and the region, with retail, office, arts and culture... leisure and sports, entertainment, learning and workspace activity.
 It will also be a strategic commercial centre in South London." - Purley Way it is within the Valley Park area that the proposed new community will integrate most closely with SIL, with the extensive Beddington SIL in LB Sutton to the west.
 Also, within the Five Ways area, it is important to note that one of the two new sites since the I+Os stage (Site 153) comprises a small isolated SIL, adjacent to the Five Ways roundabout.
-The proposal is for a scheme involving 91 homes and town centre uses. - 9.7.3 Other area and site-specific considerations include: - Broad Green & Selhurst Site 13 is of note as a vacant industrial site closely associated with Thornton Heath and Croydon Hospital (a proposed allocation, discussed below), with the proposal for a mixed use scheme to include industrial/warehousing. - Thornton Heath Site 136 is proposed for a 124 home mixed use scheme, with the CLP allocation (also the I+Os proposal) for 25 to 55 homes, and the proposal is to remove the requirement for employment; - Site 50 within the Croydon OA, is also of note, with the latest proposal being to increase the number of homes onsite, but to add a criterion specifying that the existing factory use onsite must be able to relocate to elsewhere in the Borough.
+The proposal is for a scheme involving 91 homes and town centre uses.
+It is recommended that there should be a clear vision for the future of industrial uses along the Purley Way, with a focus on explaining how the nature of industrial uses (e.g. heavy industry versus light industry versus storage and distribution) is likely to change over time. - 9.7.6 Other area and site-specific considerations include: - Broad Green & Selhurst Site 13 is of note as a vacant industrial site closely associated with Thornton Heath and Croydon Hospital (a proposed allocation, discussed below), with the proposal for a mixed use scheme to include industrial/warehousing. - Thornton Heath Site 136 is proposed for a 124 home mixed use scheme, with the CLP allocation (also the I+Os proposal) for 25 to 55 homes, and the proposal is to remove the requirement for employment; - Site 50 within the Croydon OA, is also of note, with the latest proposal being to increase the number of homes onsite, but to add a criterion specifying that the existing factory use onsite must be able to relocate to elsewhere in the Borough.